VB01070/C2-image-for-GCP-instance/README.md

 shutdown -h now
 ```

-Excellent.
-We're now at the final stage.
-Step 4 involves getting the image out of VMware and into your Google Cloud Platform project.

-We'll do this part by part, as you requested.

-***

 ## Export the Image from VMware

 The goal here is to get the virtual disk out of VMware in a portable format.
 The best format for this is an **OVA (Open Virtualization Appliance)** file, which packages your entire VM into a single, convenient file.